dl5dla/FT-817-TouchDisplay/README.md

 # FT-817-Touch Display
 ![Screenshot](display.png)

-'D1 mini ESP32 controller together with a 3.2 TFT display ILI9341 to control a Yaesu FT-818 or (with some small changes) the FT-817.
+Application for the 'D1 mini ESP32 controller' connected to a 3.2 inch TFT display ILI9341 to control a Yaesu FT-818 or (with some small changes) the FT-817.
 The code is far away from being optimized.
 Nevertheless I made it public to give others the chance to use or improve the code.

 The CAT control part of the software is based on the excellent FT-817 library from Pavel Milanes (https://github.com/stdevPavelmc/ft817), which I did extend to add new functions.
 Thanks to Clint Turner (KA7OEI) for his huge information about controlling the FT-817 via CAT commands (http://www.ka7oei.com/ft817_meow.html)